saltastroops/web-manager-2021/docs/development.md

 git clone git@github.com:saltastroops/web-manager-2021.git web-manager
 ```

+!!! tip
+    You may call the created directory whatever you want.
+However, the following instructions assume it is called `web-manager`.

-Go to the Python directory and install the required packages.
+Go to the directory  `web-manager/python` and install the required packages.

 ```shell
 cd web-manager/python